kemacdonald/kmr/README.md

-R package of some useful functions and apa manuscript r markdown template.
+R package with some useful functions and r markdown templates.

 Install by running
 ```